somphene/somphene.github.io/log/_posts/2019-03-23-01-existentialism-films-arts-culture.md

 * Manchester by the Sea by Kenneth Lonergan
 * The Master by Paul Thomas Anderson (or There will be blood, Phantom Thread, Punch Drunk Love, Magnolia)

-Once you know your way, use this to navigate through [A good movie to watch](https://agoodmovietowatch.com/)
+Once you know your way, use the linked page to optimize [A good movie to watch](https://agoodmovietowatch.com/)

 * Series
 * Rick and Morty